CGUCB/CGUCB/README.md

 🌱 Currently a rising Senior at the University of California, Berkeley studying Data Science (with a concentration in Applied Math & Models).
 Favorite coursework has been classes that delve into theory but have important, contemporary applications.
 I am always open to new academic papers, readings, articles, you name it!
 Feel free to send them over; let's start a conversation.

-- 🦜 Currently Working on POSs for CYQIQ
+- ⚡ Currently Sharpening Tensorflow & Statistics Knowledge
-- ⚡ Currently Sharpening My Tensorflow Knowledge
+- 🪓 Learning Woodworking
 - ☕ Certified Coffee & Espresso Enjoyer
 - 🏋️ Fitness + Weights = Sanity